-If a student is expelled with ability to reapply after one year, then he she will remain expelled for at least a one-year period beginning with the outset of the semester in which the expulsion occurred.
-Even if such a student has the ability to reapply, there is no guarantee that such a reapplication will be favorably received, and the University may insist on satisfaction of certain unusual and additional requirements before granting any such readmission.
-If a student is expelled without the ability to reapply after one year, he/she may never apply for readmission to Oglethorpe University.
-Additional specific regulations governing readmission can be found in Sec.
-5.25.5. of the Bulletin.
+If the directive to expel is sent to the provost after the registrar has posted final grades for the semester in which the infraction occurred, then if the provost eventually expels the student the expulsion period commences with the start of the next semester.
+The grades which were posted for the semester during which the infraction occurred are permitted to stand, except that the student will be retroactively assigned the grade of "F" in any class wherein he/she committed an honor code violation which led to the expulsion.
+Thus, if a student is expelled with ability to reapply after one year, then he she will remain expelled for at least a one-year period beginning with the outset of the semester after which the precipitating event occurred.
+Even if such a student has the ability to re-apply, there is no guarantee that such a reapplication will be favorably received, and the University may insist on satisfaction of certain unusual and additional requirements before granting any such readmission.
+If a student is expelled without the ability to reapply after one year, he/she may never apply for re-admission to Oglethorpe University.
+Additional specific regulations governing re-admission can be found in the Bulletin.
 (Back to ToC)